django/dsf-working-groups/active/online-community.md

   - Taking ideas from the community to improve the community spaces.

 - Which actions will the WG take back to the Board for votes?
-  - Proposal to trial a new platform
+  - Proposals to trial a new platform
-  - Proposal to migrate to a new platform
+  - Proposals to migrate to a new platform
-  - Proposal to retire an existing platform that is in use
+  - Proposals to retire an existing platform that is in use
-  - Budget to improve existing platforms
+  - Budget requests to improve existing platforms

 There is a lot of potential ideas in this space.
 Part of the WG will be setting up a process to take ideas and have a backlog of these ideas.